zero-to-mastery/resources/JavaScript.md

 - [JavaScript Jabber](https://devchat.tv/js-jabber/): A weekly podcast discussing the superb language JavaScript.

-- [JavaScript.Info](http://javascript.info/):How it's done now.
+- [JavaScript.Info](http://javascript.info/): How it's done now.
 From the basics to advanced topics with simple with JavaScript, but detailed explanations.

 - [JavaScript: The Core](http://dmitrysoshnikov.com/ecmascript/javascript-the-core-2nd-edition): This is a very solid foundation to work with, for anyone who might have struggled with the contexts and how arrow functions, local variables, and prototypes fit into the bigger picture.
 A quick introduction into the deeper ideas in JavaScript.